interlock-network/interlock-docs/whitepaper.md

 time of writing &mdash; shares per year, the Interlock Network accounts would be generating 101 TB of data per year.
-That is a *lot* of data to store, index, mirror, and distribute &mdash; we want to make every byte count, specifically so that ordinary users can feasibly do their own mirroring and querying.
+That is a *lot* of data to store, index, mirror, and distribute &mdash; we want to make every byte count, specifically so ordinary users can feasibly do their own mirroring and querying.
 This state of affairs does give users with more Inter Tokens (i.e. because of more received upvotes or because they purchased more) a bit of a social edge.
 We are not entirely sure if that